 The Company has adopted an Executive Performance Rights Plan.
 Subject to Board Approval, key executives and other employees may be granted rights under the plan, as recommended by the Managing Director.
-The rights can be exercised between the third and the fifth anniversary of the grant date, subject to the performance condition.
+The exercise of rights for conversion into Ordinary Shares is subject to a performance hurdle.
+Subject to achieving that performance hurdle, the relevant number of rights can be exercised between the third and the fifth anniversary of their grant date.